petrknap/trunk/_drafts/cast-je-favoriete-entertainment-naar-je-tv-chromecast.md

 This decision was very easy - **always buy "just" TV**.
 Development of display technology is very slow, but software development is one of the fastest processes which I know.
-If you buy "just" TV, it will be many years as good as today.
+If you buy "just" TV, it will be many years as good as now.
-If you buy "smart" TV, **it will be "just" TV in two years due to lack of updates**.
+**If you buy "smart" TV, it will be "just" TV in two years due to lack of updates**.

 ![LG 32LH530V](/notes/data/google-chromecast-2/lg-32lh530v.jpg)

-I wish to buy non-smart, DirectLED, FullHD, DVB-T2 compatible, 30" television under 400 USD with TAX - [*LG 32LH530V*] was the best.
+I wanted to buy non-smart, DirectLED, FullHD, DVB-T2 compatible, 30" television under 400 USD with TAX - [*LG 32LH530V*] was the best.

 ## Fun with smart "box"

-The real question was which box I should choose.
+The real question was which which smart "box" to choose.
 I was thinking about *HTPC*, [*Raspberry pi*] and [*Google Chromecast*].

 ![Google Chromecast 2 plugged in LG 32LH530V](/notes/data/google-chromecast-2/google-chromecast-2.jpg)

-*HTPC* was terminated by price quickly.
-And *Raspberry pi* was my favorite.
+When high price eliminated *HTPC*, *Raspberry pi* was my favorite.
-Until I realized that **I need something like wireless HDMI** and *Google Chromecast* is perfect solution for me.
+Before I found out that **I needed something like a wireless HDMI** and *Google Chromecast* is perfect solution for me.

 ### Eenvouding instellen

-It was very surprising when I plug in my new *Google Chromecast* to my new *LG 32LH530V*.
+It was very surprising when I plugged my new *Google Chromecast* to my new *LG 32LH530V*...
-It was from Netherlands distribution, I love our European Union's single market.

 ![Instellen](/notes/data/google-chromecast-2/google-chromecast-2-instellen.jpg)

+It comes from the Netherlands distribution, I love our European Union's single market.
 The good news is that the real setup is realized trough another device in correct language and during setup is *Google Chromecast* switched into the same language.

 ### Cast je favoriete entertainment naar je tv

 And how it works?
 Perfectly, **as wireless HDMI it's perfect**.
-It communicates via WiFi and **the output stream consumes about 6 Mb/s**.
+It communicates over WiFi and **the output stream consumes about 6 Mb/s**.
-If you are streaming from WiFi to *Google Chromecast* on the same WiFi, all data go trough your router and **you need twice as much data to transfer**.
+If you are streaming from WiFi to *Google Chromecast* on the same WiFi, all data go through your router and **you need transfer twice as much data**.
 The ideal solution is to use 802.11n standard which provides enough speed.

 ![Network history](/notes/data/google-chromecast-2/network-history.png)